Newry, Warrenpoint and Rostrevor Railway: History

 The line was not initially connected to any other.
-In 1954 the Newry and Armagh Railway (N&AR) made a branch from Goraghwood on the Belfast to Dublin main line to their station at Edward Street.
+In 1864 the Newry and Armagh Railway (N&AR) made a branch from Goraghwood on the Belfast to Dublin main line to their station at Edward Street.
 At the same time the NW&RR, who had recognised the need to connect to main Irish rail network since 1852, crossed the Newry (Clanrye) River and relocated northern terminus station from Kilmorey Street to Dublin Bridge.
-In the event following protracted negotiations with the Newry Navigation Company parliamentary permission was granted for the Town of Newry Connecting Railway company to establish the line crossing the Newry Canal, the 1/4 mi link costing £12,700 opening on 2 September 1861, and involving five level crossings.
+In the event following protracted negotiations with the Newry Navigation Company parliamentary permission was granted for the Town of Newry Connecting Railway Company to establish the line crossing the Newry Canal, the 1/4 mi link costing £12,700 opening on 2 September 1861, and involving five level crossings.

-On 1 August 1876 the Dundalk, Newry and Greencore Railway (DN&GR), backed by the London North Western Railway (LNWR) of England, opened their line to a temporary terminus at Newry Bridge Street, the connection Albert Street and the rest of the Network at Newry only opening 1 July 1800.
+On 1 August 1876 the Dundalk, Newry and Greenore Railway (DN&GR), backed by the London North Western Railway (LNWR) of England, opened their line to a temporary terminus at Newry Bridge Street, the connection Albert Street and the rest of the Network at Newry only opening 1 July 1880.
 The LNWR began their Holyhead to Greenore service on 2 August 1876, and Patterson observes the NW&RR would likely have realised it was then implausible that Warrenpoint, which had never really challenged Newry as a port, would ever establish itself for cross-channel trade.